-Fats and Oils in Healthy Weight Loss Diet
+Best Fats and Oils For Weight Loss

 If you want to reduce weight and stay healthy on a calorie-controlled diet, it’s important to include the right amount of fat in your eating plan, and choose the best types of oils.
 The main fats to avoid are saturated fat and trans fats.
 Excessive intake of saturated fat or trans-fats is a major cause of coronary heart disease.
 The safest, most nutritious fat source of vitamins and minerals, is unrefined vegetable and fish oils.

-Nutritional Value of Dietary Fat
+utritional Value of Dietary Fat

 Food fats, typically comprising carbon, hydrogen and oxygen in varying proportions, are an important source of nutrients and micronutrients.
 They often contain the fat-soluble vitamins A, D, E and K, and a few (eg. flaxseed oil/linseed oil) supply omega-3 and omega-6 essential fatty acids for added health benefits.
 Fats act as building blocks of membranes and regulate a number of essential biochemical functions.